 In 2007 we raised \$60,000,000 in connection with the issuance of 5.0% Convertible Senior Notes due 2012 (the "Notes").
 The terms of the original indenture governing the Notes (the "Original Indenture") provided for three put dates that allowed the holders of the Notes to redeem the Notes prior to their 2012 maturity date.
 The first two put dates passed unexercised.
 The third put date is July 13, 2010.
 In connection with ongoing negotiations with the holders of the Notes to restructure the Notes, we entered into a Supplemental Indenture which grants the Noteholders a fourth put date that commences on June 13, 2010 and expires on September 13, 2010.
-In exchange for the granting of the fourth put date, the Noteholders separately agreed they will not exercise their put option for the thore but date prior to September 1, 2010; provided, however, the Noteholders may exercise such put options at any time upon the occurrence of any of the following: (i) an default occurs under the Indenture, excluding certain defaults that occurred prior to June 7, 2010, (ii) failure by us or Emir to timely pay any Indebtedness (as defined in the Indenture) or any guarantee of any Indebtedness that exceeds U.S. \$1,000,000, or any Indebtedness becomes due and payable prior to its stated maturity other than at our or Emir's option, or (iii) the Noteholders holding a majority in outstanding principal amount of the Notes provide notice to us that negotiations with respect to restructuring the Notes have terminated.
+In exchange for the granting of the fourth put date, the Noteholders separately agreed they will not exercise their put option for the third put date and they will not exercise their put option for the fourth put date prior to September 1, 2010; provided, however, the Noteholders may exercise such put options at any time upon the occurrence of any of the following: (i) an default occurs under the Indenture, excluding certain defaults that occurred prior to June 7, 2010, (ii) failure by us or Emir to timely pay any Indebtedness (as defined in the Indenture) or any guarantee of any Indebtedness that exceeds U.S. \$1,000,000, or any Indebtedness becomes due and payable prior to its stated maturity other than at our or Emir's option, or (iii) the Noteholders holding a majority in outstanding principal amount of the Notes provide notice to us that negotiations with respect to restructuring the Notes have terminated.
 Therefore, it is possible the Noteholders could exercise a put option with respect to the Notes prior to September 1, 2010 if any of the foregoing events occur.